 There are 12 km of hiking trails throughout the park.
 For your own safety and preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroy plant life and soil structure.

-Pets/domestic animals must be on a leash at all times.
-Pets/domestic animals are not allowed in day-use/beach areas (with the exception of the designated dog beach) or park buildings.
+Pets and domestic animals must be on a leash at all times and are not allowed in day-use and beach areas (with the exception of the designated dog beach) or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
-Backcountry areas are not suitable for dogs or other pets, due to wildlife issues and the potential for problems with bears.
+Backcountry areas are not suitable for dogs or other pets, due to the potential for problems with bears and other wildlife.
 Check with park staff for directions to the designated dog beach, which is located between the main day-use area and the boat launch.

 Cycling is allowed in the park.
 Bicycles must keep to roadways.
 There are cross-country ski trails that are available to mountain bikers in the summer months.